-Science Spelling Bee (Condell Park HS, NSW)
+(Condell Park HS, NSW)

-Garden project - local nursery was involved in providing us with the plants we required to establish/add to our vegetable/fruit gardens at each individual school.
+Local nursery was involved in providing us with the plants we required to establish/add to our vegetable/fruit gardens at each individual school.
 We accessed resources from our local community.
 We bought (at a discounted price) plants from our local nursery.
 We also hosted a meeting with local 'green' groups including Gold Coast City Council, Smith Family, North East Albert Landcare, Peachy Community Garden and Primary Science Facilitators.
 (Norfolk Village SS, Cedar Creek SS and Woongoolba SS, QLD)

 Students in Years 5 and 6 got into pairs and researched and filmed a one-minute video of a science experiment of their choosing.
 The film is going to be entered into the 60 Second Science competition and be shown to the school community in a presentation evening.
 (Roseneath PS, TAS)